educational-technology-collective/morf/docs/documentation/README.md

 ENTRYPOINT ["python3", "mwe.py"]
 ```

-This command uses Docker's `ENTRYPOINT` keyword to define an entrypoint.
-Whenever this image is called using `docker run`, this line tells the image to automatically execute `python3 mwe.py` instead of entering an interactive prompt.
-Note that this will also pass any environment variables defined using the `docker run` command, such as the `--mode` flag used to control the script.
+This command uses Docker's `ENTRYPOINT` keyword to define an entrypoint for execution.

+Whenever this image is executed by MORF, this line tells the image to automatically execute `python3 mwe.py` instead of entering any other shell.
+Note that MORF will also pass the `--mode` flag used to control the script when calling your script, so whichever script is defined as the `ENTRYPOINT` should expect a command-line argument for `mode` which takes the values described below.

 More information about `ENTRYPOINT` is in Docker's documentation [here](https://docs.docker.com/engine/reference/builder/#entrypoint).

 ## Building a Docker Image from a Dockerfile